 JEFFERSON STARSHIP, "RED OCTOPUS."
 Balin's back and all involved are at their best; this album is remarkable, and will inevitably find itself in a charttopping slot.
-Prepare to be enveloped in the love theme: the Balin-authored "Miracles" is wrapped in lyrical and melodic grace; "Play on Love" and "Tumblin" hit hard on all levels.
+Prepare to be enveloped in the love theme: the Balin-authored "Miracles" is wrapped in authored Miracles is wrapped in lyrical and melodic grace; "Play on Love" and "Tumblin" hit hard on all levels.
 Grunt BFL1 0999 (RCA) (6.98).

 ERIC BURDON BAND, "STOP."
 That Burdon-branded electrified energy saturates the grooves with the intense headiness that has become his trademark.
-Though the motif may be well worn, the name will bring sales for dealers, who can use the swell packag-ing for optimal effect as well.
+Though the motif may be well worn, the name will bring sales for dealers, who can use the swell packaging for optimal effect as well.
 Despite the title inference, it's green lights for this one.
 Capitol SMAS-11426 (6.98).

 BILLY PRESTON, "IT'S MY PLEASURE."
-Rock & roll's perennial touring keyboard guest is out with another set sure to appeal to the 'keep on smiling' contingent that he has gathered over the years.
+Rock & roll's perennial touring keyboard quest is out with another set sure to appeal to the 'keep on smiling' contingent that he has gathered over the years.
 Hari Georgeson (wonder who that is?), Stevie Wonder and Syreeta Wright make brief appearances, with the oh-so-pop routed "That's Life" topping.
 A&M SP 4532 (6.98).

 "OUTLAWS."
-Let's hear it for good ol' real rock 'n roll!
+Let's hear it for good ol' real rock in roll!
 Southern soul with gently sophisticated overtones yields an auspicious debut for the Outlaws, with the prospect of supergroup status looming in their future.
 Fine musicianship, harmonies, material and production ensure that these boogie bandits will steal play, sales and hearts.
 Arista AL 4042 (6.98).

-another giant Freddy Fender iock 'n' country single "Wasted Days and Wasted Nights" to follow his million seller "Before The Next Teardrop Falls"
+another airest Elegendennder iock 'n' (ed Nights" Wastee Wastee io follow mis million seller Before The Next Teardrop Falls"